 Fertilizer - Feed only during periods of active growth, which is when temperatures are between about 45-82°F (7-28°C).
 Use an all-purpose fertilizer that contains micronutrients, following the instructions on the package.

 It's normal for the outer row of leaves to turn brown and shrivel up as the plant grows.
 The plant reabsorbs the liquid from these older leaves, so wait to remove them until they are paper thin.

 If all the leaf tips on the plant turn brown (not just the outer leaves), the plant might need a larger container, or it might be stressed from another cause, like high heat or pests under the leaves.

 Pests -- Watch for any pests that may affect your other plants.
 Check occasionally under the leaves for aphids.
 Try using insecticidal soap spray before using harsher remedies.

-Transplanting -- Repot about once a year, using a pot about 25-50% wider than the plant.
+Transplanting -- Repot to a bigger container whenever the plant is about as wide as the pot.
+It's good to use a pot at least as tall as the plant is wide.
+While it can tolerate a shorter pot than that, it will appreciate the extra room, especially in warmer conditions.
+There is no harm in overpotting.
 After about 3 years, it can be grown in a half whiskey barrel, or about a 20-25 gallon container.
 Again, larger is better in hot climates.